Searching for details:

 In June 2011, China's Chang'e-2 spacecraft headed to the L2 point after completing its studies of the Moon surface from its orbit.
 The probe entered a halo orbit around L2 following August.

-Around a year later, the Spektr-RG X-ray observatory is expected to become the first Russian (or Soviet) spacecraft reaching any of the Lagrange points.
+In 2017 or 2018, the Spektr-RG X-ray observatory is expected to become the first Russian (or Soviet) spacecraft reaching any of the Lagrange points.
 As of 2012, it was promised to fly as early as 2014, heading to an orbit around the L2 point in the Earth-Sun system.
 Around 2018, it would be followed by the James Web Space Telescope, JWST -- NASA's flagman space observatory, designed to replace the Hubble Space Telescope.
 The Russian equivalent of JWST, known as Spektr-M, was also expected to orbit the L2 point.

 Lagrange points as springboard into deep space